 Signing-up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

-But The Business Platinum® Card from American Express OPEN has some terrific ongoing perks, which can make it a better card over the long term.
+But The Business Platinum® Card from American Express has some terrific ongoing perks, which can make it a better card over the long term.
 Here’s a look at the current offers for both cards:

 |Card Name||Welcome Bonus||Annual Fee|

 |Ink Business Preferred℠ Credit Card||80,000 Chase Ultimate Rewards points (worth $800 in cash back or $1,000 in travel) after you spend $5,000 on purchases in the first 3 months from account opening||$95|

 |The Business Platinum® Card from American Express||Up to 75,000 AMEX Membership Rewards points |